Semla: Norway

 Fastelavnsbolle consists of a cardamom-spiced wheat bun which has its top cut off, and is then filled with whipped cream, topped with jam.
 The cut-off top serves as a lid and is dusted with powdered sugar.
 The buns are served at Sunday of Fastelavn (Shrove Sunday), but were previously associated with Shrove Tuesday.

 Denmark/Iceland/Faroe Islands

 The version sold in Danish bakeries on or around Shrove Monday is rather different, made from puff pastry and filled with whipped cream, a bit of jam and often with icing on top.
 At home people may bake a version more similar to a usual wheat roll, mixing plain yeast dough with raisins, succade and sometimes candied bitter orange peel.

 In Iceland it is done in a similar way but in place of puff pastry more common is the choux pastry version.

 In Icelandic, Shrove Monday is called bolludagur (bun day), named after the pastry.

-In the Faroe Islands, it is done with choux pastry, and filled with vanilla cream, whipped cream and jam, and topped with chocolate icing.
+In the Faroe Islands, the local form of semla are made of choux pastry rather than wheat bread, and filled with vanilla cream, whipped cream and jam, and topped with chocolate icing; they therefore more closely resemble an éclair or profiterole.